The Fellowship of Confessing Christians (An Introduction)

 By bringing the Barmen Declaration to the forefront of our self-reflection at this present moment in our history, informed by those earlier events that led to the witness made by the German Confessing Churches during Hitler’s Third Reich, the purpose is not to replicate the ways in which the Confessing Christians took their stances during the last century.
 For we are now in a different time and circumstance.

-Rather, the purpose of calling to mind their witness is to stir and challenge us to a deeper consideration of how we are to live faithfully and prophetically as Christians at this present time.
+Rather, the purpose of calling to mind their witness is to stir and challenge us to a deeper consideration of how we are to live faithfully and prophetically as Christians at this present moment.

 By our confession of Jesus Christ as Lord, and in fidelity to the Word of God in scripture, we must clearly differentiate ourselves from those “MAGA Christians” and “Christian Nationalists” who have chosen to offer themselves in uncritical devotion and subservience to their idol, Donald Trump.